This article has information about different aquarium and pond treatments. A gram negative or gram positive application is given where they apply.

-The purpose of this is to remove any residual toxins that may have built up during each treatment dose.
+The purpose of this is to remove any residual toxins that may have built up during each treatment dose which Purigen is uniquely able to perform.
 However, this is not required and is only an option to improve water conditions during treatment.

 Mineral treatments (such as Regular Wonder Shells), buffers, or similar water chemistry additives can safely be used during aquarium medication treatments.

 If bio filtration additives, such as SeaChem Stability are required due to ammonia or nitrite issues, these can be added about 50% of the time between each treatment dose.